jkomoros/boardgame/README.md

 }
 ```

+MutableSubState and MutablePlayerState are simple interfaces that primarily define how to get a `PropertyReader` and `PropertyReadSetter` from the object.
+Many other sub-state values that we'll encounter later have the same shape, which is why the name is generic.

 GameStateConstructor and PlayerStateConstructor should return zero-value objects of your concrete types.
-The only special thing is that PlayerStates should come back with a hidden property encoding which PlayerIndex they are.
+The only thing that differentiates GameStates (of type MutableSubState) and PlayerStates (of type MutablePlayerState) is that PlayerStates should come back with a hidden property encoding which PlayerIndex they are.

 In many cases they can just be a single line or two, as you can see for the PlayerStateConstructor in main.go: